Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Toronto’s Education System

-The city of Toronto offers many education options from daycare, public, Catholic, francophone, bilingual, language immersion, private, and religious schools.
+The City of Toronto offers many education options including licensed child care centers, public, Catholic, francophone, bilingual, language immersion, private, and religious schools.

-It also has many post-secondary schools which include three universities and five colleges that offer training for almost every profession and skill.
+Toronto also has threee universities and five colleges that offer training for almost every profession and skill.
 If you are looking for child care services, click here to find licensed child care centres.

 Elementary and High School Education